AMReX-Astro/Microphysics/README.md

 * `neutrinos/`: this holds the plasma neutrino cooling routines used in the reaction networks.

+* `nse_solver/`: a solver for nuclear statistical equilibrium that finds the equilibrium state for the nuclei represented by the network.

+* `nse_tabular/`: a tabulation of the NSE state from a large network that can be used together with the `aprox19` network.

+* `opacity/`: radiative opacities used for radiation solvers.

 * `rates/`: this contains some common rate routines used by the various `aprox` networks, and could be expanded to contain other collections of rates in the future